Parable of a Pharisee and a Tax Collector

 What do you think God thought about the Pharisee’s prayer?
 (Let children answer.)
 The Pharisee was not humble when he prayed.
 He had too much pride in himself.
 Jesus said the Pharisee was not right with God.

-Then the tax collector prayed.
-Sometimes tax collectors cheated people.
+Then, the tax collector prayed.
+Sometimes, tax collectors cheated people.
 It was good that this tax collector wanted to pray to God.
 He did not stand up in front of everyone.
-He stood off at a distance and he prayed, “God, you are so good.
+He stood at a distance and prayed, “God, you are so good.
 I am sorry that I have done wrong.
-Please help me to be better.”
+Please be merciful to me.”

 What do you think God thought about the tax collector’s prayer?
 (Let children answer.)
 The tax collector was humble when he prayed.
 He did not think about how good he was.
 He thought about how good God was.
-Jesus said that the tax collector could be happy because he was right with God.
+Jesus said the tax collector would go home and be right with God.

 top